JohnBinford/AppleWood-Pointe/Collateral/Profiles.md

   <tr>
  </table>

- -  Staring in 1971, taught Industrial Tech classes in Welding, Woodworking and Small Engines for Roseville Schools for 18 Years.
+ -  Starting in 1971, taught Industrial Tech classes in Welding, Woodworking and Small Engines for Roseville Schools for 18 Years.
      - Managed facilities for Roseville Schools until 2008.
      - Consulted for the Disctrict another 5 years after retirement.
  -  Have been improving areas of the house.